- Chase Sapphire rental car insurance can cover situations like damage or theft to the car, loss-of-use bills, and reasonable towing costs.

 What Is NOT Covered by Chase Sapphire Rental Car Insurance?

-Despite common assumptions, Chase Sapphire rental car insurance is limited in scope and does not include several protections travelers often expect when renting a vehicle.
+Despite offering some protection, Chase Sapphire rental car insurance is limited in scope and does not include several protections travelers often expect when renting a vehicle.

 1. Liability Coverage